 Choosing a Buyer’s Agent

 Choosing a compatible buyer’s agent is an essential part of the homebuying process.
-If you don’t get along with your agent, it will be tiresome to complete the process, at best.
 Make sure he or she is knowledgeable about the area you are looking to buy in and has a good track record.

 Choosing a licensed agent is also a good choice, because he or she will have much higher standards for performance.
 A compatible agent will make the process of choosing loans, negotiating, much easier.